 The internals on this engine were not your “off the shelf” Ford production parts.
 It featured a set of performance camshafts that featured high lift and improved durations.
 With its 9.6:1 compression ratio that came from the flat top pistons, you know only premium fuel can be pumped into the massive Fuel Safe 21 gallon fuel cell.
 These pistons were attached to Carrillo billet-steel connecting rods.
 Due to the taller deck and massive intake manifold, SVT had to develop custom motor mounts and crossmember to lower the engine 12mm.
 To help keep this engine cool SVT used a massive aluminum radiator.

-To help stop all this power the brakes received a major upgrade in the 2000 Cobra R. The fronts feature 13” rotors with massive Brembo four piston calipers used for stopping.
+To help stop all this power, the brakes received a major upgrade.
+The fronts feature 13” rotors with massive Brembo four piston calipers used for stopping.
 The fronts feature Galpher racing brake pads to further help slow the R down.
 In the rear you have 11.7” rotors with single piston calipers.
 The brake pads are upgraded to a Akebono racing pad.
 To help keep your brakes cooling during grueling race sessions, the SVT team incorporated factory cooling ducts.
 The brake cooling ducts pull air from the fog light opening and attach to custom carbon fiber heat shields.

 The drivetrain was significantly beefed up and improved to help ensure the power made it to the pavement without issue.
 The SVT engineers used a Tremec T-56 transmission in combination with a B&M Ripper Shifter to ensure gear changes were smooth.
 The final rear gear was upped to 3.55:1 for slightly improved acceleration over the 3.27 rear end gears found in the 99 Cobra.
 The half shafts in the independent rear suspension are also hardened for further strengthening.